Cwantic/Documentation/Explorer/Supervisor.md

 MetaPiping let you calculate projects in batch mode.

-1. Select piping studies from all projects
+1. Select piping or structure studies from all projects

 ![Image](../Images/Supervisor2.png)

->Only projects that contains piping studies will be shown and only piping studies will be shown.

 2. Select a solver